 What you need to do is eliminate many labels.
 If you’re going to do that properly, you need to research the area to find out which labels are important and which are not.
 You can look at other maps in atlases or on the internet to guide you.
 I have already done this work for you on the place-names.
 (And my apologies to the people of Darwin if I chose poorly!)
 But there are still plenty of river and road labels for you to delete.

 But what if the thought of deleting features makes you uncomfortable?
 You can remove annotation from your map without deleting.

 Select a piece of text that you don’t want to show on the map and open the Attributes pane.

 The text will disappear from the map.
-If you want to review the annotation you removed in this manner, open the Symbology pane and check Draw unplaced annotation.
+If you want to review the annotation you removed in this manner, open the Symbology pane for the annotation layer and check Draw unplaced annotation.